All sport wrist bands were not created equal.

 This is a great piece of kit.
 Perfect for some uses, great for others.
 You just have to know what those uses are and whether or not you will use it in that way.

 If you appreciate this review then please buy it <here> to support this site.
 Many thanks.
-Lots of very positive rating comments there for your additional reassurance.
+Lots of other very positive user comments there for your additional reassurance.

 What do you get?